opengauss-mirror/docs/content/en/docs/DatabaseAdministrationGuide/mot-prerequisites.md

 ## Memory<a name="section1294374584217"></a>

 MOT supports standard RAM/DRAM for its data and transaction management.
-All MOT tables’ data and indexes reside in-memory; therefore, the memory capacity must support the data capacity and still have space for further growth.
+All MOT tables' data and indexes reside in-memory; therefore, the memory capacity must support the data capacity and still have space for further growth.
 For detailed information about memory requirements and planning, see the  [MOT Memory and Storage Planning](mot-memory-and-storage-planning.md)__section.

 ## Storage IO<a name="section8264125484218"></a>